-- (a) transmitting it electronically;

-- (b) using the audio-visual link; or
+- (a) transmitting it electronically; - (b) using the audio-visual link; or cl.
+25(A) (6) schedule 7, LGA 2002.

-- (c) any other manner that the Chairperson thinks fit.
+(c) any other manner that the Chairperson thinks fit.

 12.15 Link failure | Ina mūhore te hononga

 Where an audio- or audio-visual link fails, or there are other technological issues that prevent a member who is attending by link from participating in a meeting, that member must be deemed to be no longer attending the meeting.